codsen/codsen/packages/check-types-mini/readme.md

 ## Idea

 [check-types](https://www.npmjs.com/package/check-types) is good but it's too big.
-All I need is to throw if somebody sets my input settings to a wrong type.
+All I need is to `throw` if somebody sets my input settings to a wrong type.

-In few occasions I copied the predecessor function (which later became this library) from one library of mine to another, along with its unit tests.
+In few occasions, I copied the predecessor function (which later became this library) from one library of mine to another, along with its unit tests.
 Then I got fed up with that and here were are.
 Its point is to cut corners publishing new libraries.
 Every library that has options needs some checks, has user set things to be of a correct type.

 ## API